theman-oj10/CareerSync/docs/DeveloperGuide.md

 #### Implementation Details (How Is It Implemented):

 **Field Conversion:**
-Fields such as location and role have been converted to optional types (where default values have been set should the user not input any values for them)
+Fields such as location and role have been converted to optional types (where default values have been set should the user not input any values for them).
-This transformation allows these fields to be nullable, providing flexibility in representing internship data.
+This provides flexibility in representing internship data.

 **Constructor Modification:**
-The constructor of the Internship class now accepts optional parameters for the transformed fields, ensuring compatibility with the new optional field structure.
+The constructor for the Internship class consists of 2 optional fields (role and location), ensuring compatibility with the new optional field structure.
+The add command parser sets default values for the 2 aforementioned optional fields, should the user not input any values.

 **Equality Comparison:**
 The equals() and isSameInternship() methods have been updated to compare optional fields properly, ensuring consistency in object comparison.